TycheSoftwares/order-delivery-date-for-woocommerce/readme.txt

 This plugin communicates with our tracking server to send usage data **only** if the user has explicitly opted in to usage tracking.
 For detailed information about what is tracked, please refer to our [usage tracking documentation](https://www.tychesoftwares.com/docs/woocommerce-order-delivery-date-lite/order-delivery-lite-usage-tracking/).

 == Changelog ==

+= 4.4.0 (13.01.2026)
+* Enhancement – Added a Delivery Calendar to capture and manage delivery dates during checkout, making it easier for store owners to collect and manage customers’ delivery preferences.
+* Tweak - Ability to add Order Delivery Date block in any section on the checkout block page.
+* Fix - The “Disable Delivery Date and Time Slot Fields for Virtual Products” option was incorrectly hiding the fields for all products.
+* Fix - The selected delivery time slot was not retained on the Block Checkout page.

 = 4.3.2 (19.12.2025)
 * Fix - Resolved a security issue where unauthenticated requests could trigger deletion of block time slots & holidays in the Order Delivery Date settings.